Load Balancing with Job-Size Testing: Performance Improvement or Degradation?

 \section{Numerical Results}

 We now investigate the efficiency ratio $\mathcal{E}$ numerically with respect to realistic job size distributions from neuroscience workflows drawn from~\cite{aupy}.
 Here, jobs are divided into two categories, short and long, with the mean execution time of small jobs of around 25 minutes (i.e., $x_m=25$) and that of large jobs of around 9 hours (i.e., $x_M=540$).
-Here, three cases are distinguished: \begin{enumerate} \item equal number of small and large jobs ($\pp(X=x_m)=0.5$, $\E[X]=282.5$), \item workload with 80\% large jobs ($\pp(X=x_m)=0.2$, $\E[X]=437$), and \item workload with 20\% large jobs ($\pp(X=x_m)=0.8$, $\E[X]=128$). \end{enumerate} In addition, as observed on the ACCRE cluster (the Vanderbilt high-performance computing cluster), job submissions follow a Poisson process with mean inter-arrival times of 8 minutes~\cite{aupy}.